leomoreno8/basic-login/README.md

 This project has been containerized for easy build.

 To run it, just have Docker installed and use the `docker-compose up` command in the project root.
+(You need postgres too.
+You can download DBeaver which is successful.)

 Any questions, send a message to the author.